geoffreycrofte/juiz-social-post-sharer/readme.txt

  * Administration interface redesign
  * Script and Styles in external files (force refresh if bugs occure)
 * **Removed**
- * Removes LinkedIn counter because LinkedIn doesn't offer a count anymore. (@see https://developer.linkedin.com/blog/posts/2018/deprecating-the-inshare-counter)
+ * Removes LinkedIn counter because LinkedIn doesn't offer a count anymore.
+[See this](https://developer.linkedin.com/blog/posts/2018/deprecating-the-inshare-counter)
- * Removes Twitter counter because Twitter doesn't offer a count anymore. (@see https://twittercommunity.com/t/a-new-design-for-tweet-and-follow-buttons/52791)
+ * Removes Twitter counter because Twitter doesn't offer a count anymore.
+[See this](https://twittercommunity.com/t/a-new-design-for-tweet-and-follow-buttons/52791)
  * Replace old school counting system by an independent internal one.
 * **All new brand plugin files structure**
 * **New hooks**: see revamped documentation.html file inside the plugin folder.